 Equity investments are nothing but buying into the stocks and shares of companies.
-Retail, as well as institutional investors, invest into equity for a number of reasons.
-The most common among them is to harness the sharp price rise in a short period of time categorizing such investments.
+Retail, as well as institutional investors, invest in equity for a number of reasons.
+The most common among them is to harness the sharp price rise in a short period of time, categorizing such investments.
 Equity represents the own funds of the company.
 Therefore, the investor becomes a direct party to all profits and losses of the company proportionately.
-Another reason, why equity investments are so popular, is because of the magnitude of return it provides.
-The next best alternative an investor has is to count on the interest generated by the savings account or invest into bonds and similar instruments.
-These are a highly passive form of investments.
+Another reason why equity investments are so popular is because of the magnitude of return it provides.
+The next best alternative an investor has is to count on the interest generated by the savings account or invest in bonds and similar instruments.
+These are highly passive forms of investments.
 It is almost impossible to accumulate wealth with such options.

 In such a scenario, equity investments provide the necessary aggression required to fast-track the process of income generation.
-The icing on the cake is also the fact that equity investments can be tailored to suit the risk appetite of investors individually.
+The icing on the cake is also the fact that equity investments can also design to suit investors’ risk appetite individually.

 - What are Equity Investments?

 - Advantages of Equity Investments

 Investors can park their funds into one or more stocks depending on their preference.
 This form of equity investment can be ventured into independently, and complete control over own funds is retained.
 No involvement from any fund managers or analysts is required.
 The investor can also execute the trade himself.
 The decision regarding the stocks to pick may be at the investor’s own discretion.
 Alternatively, they can also seek guidance from various sources such as trade shows and expert recommendations.